Military history of India: Indo-Sino Clash of 1967

-Third Indo-Pak war, 1971
+Third Indo-Pakistani war, 1971

 This war was unique in the way that it did not involve the issue of Kashmir, but was rather precipitated by the crisis created by the political battle between Sheikh Mujib, Leader of East Pakistan and Yahya-Bhutto, leaders of West Pakistan brewing in erstwhile East Pakistan culminating in the declaration of Independence of Bangladesh from the state system of Pakistan.
 Following Operation Searchlight and the 1971 Bangladesh genocide, about 10 million Bengalis in East Pakistan took refuge in neighbouring India.
 India intervened in the ongoing Bangladesh liberation movement.
 After a large scale pre-emptive strike by Pakistan, full-scale hostilities between the two countries commenced.

 Pakistan attacked at several places along India's western border with Pakistan, but the Indian Army successfully held their positions.
 The Indian Army quickly responded to the Pakistan Army's movements in the west and made some initial gains, including capturing around 5795 sqmi of Pakistan territory (land gained by India in Pakistani Kashmir, Pakistani Punjab and Sindh sectors but gifted it back to Pakistan in the Simla Agreement of 1972, as a gesture of goodwill).
 Within two weeks of intense fighting, Pakistani forces in East Pakistan surrendered to the joint command of Indian and Bangladeshi forces following which the People's Republic of Bangladesh was created.
 This war saw the highest number of casualties in any of the India-Pakistan conflicts, as well as the largest number of prisoners of war since the Second World War after the surrender of more than 90,000 Pakistani military and civilians.
 In the words of one Pakistani author, "Pakistan lost half its navy, a quarter of its air force and a third of its army".